 - It worked great for the majority of the time, especially when out in the open (even at the beach!)
 If you are going to be staying in an area with a lot of tall concrete buildings and you find the signal isn’t strong enough, try moving around or to an outside porch where the signal is probably easier to connect to.

 - I would also recommend restarting the device once a day by turning it off and on again.
 This will refresh the IP address and seemed to solve any device connectivity issues we had.

 - If traveling to a beach or warm destination, keep your Tep (as well as your phones and laptops) out of the direct sun!
 Keep it covered with a towel or stowed in a beach bag to prevent overheating of the Teppy.

-So, if you have an upcoming trip to an exotic location, but you feel the need to remain “connected” to the rest of the world, I highly recommend you look into ordering a Tep.
+So, if you have an upcoming trip to an exotic location, like to a villa Antigua, but you feel the need to remain “connected” to the rest of the world, I highly recommend you look into ordering a Tep.
 They have generously provided my readers with a discount code for 15% off when used with this link.

 Use code: TEPON at checkout and the discount will be applied.

 You can even order the Tep super last minute and they’ll ship it overnight to you (hello – since we planned our trip to Sicily only 5 days in advance this worked out perfect for us!
 And – side note – if you want to read a bunch of insider tips on how to travel in Sicily like a pro, click here to read my post).